Aesica/RMMV/README.md

-# Aesica's RMMV Plugins - Terms of Use
+## Aesica's RMMV Plugins - Terms of Use
-This is the dumping ground for my (small) collection of JavaScript Plugins for RMMV.
+These terms apply to everything
 - Anything hosted here is free to use in both free and commercial projects as long as you give me credit.
+- Forked versions of these plugins are fine, provided you give me credit.
 - You may edit the code as needed to fit your game
 - A copy of your game (once completed) would be nice so I can see how my scripts are being used, but isn't required.

 Unless otherwise noted, these plugins are fully compatible with the Yanfly suite.

-## AES_Core
+### AES_Core
 Contains several small (but useful) improvements to the basic engine, including:
 - A basic "Limit Break" system
 - Option to disable Attack, Guard, or Item